 If you want your gloves to last, you need to take care of the leather parts.
 Here are some tips on how to do that: First, make sure you clean the leather regularly.
 You can do this with a soft cloth and a mild soap.
 Be sure to rinse the soap off completely.
 Second, every few weeks, apply a leather conditioner to the gloves.
 This will help keep the leather supple and prevent it from cracking.
 Finally, if your gloves get wet, let them dry naturally.
 Do not put them near a heat source, as this can damage the leather.

 The Best Snowboard Gloves Are…

-We thought it was going to be hard to choose the best gloves among all these super cool functional pairs, but when the superior warmth was mentioned, the whole team all the once said: Dakine!
+We thought it was going to be hard to choose the best snowboard mitts among all these super cool snowboarding gloves, but when the superior warmth was mentioned, the whole team all at once said: Dakine!
 So there was no doubt, our top pick for snowboarding gloves/mitts had to go to Dakine Phoenix!
 If you were worrying that harsher weather will go through the shell and make your fingers freeze, fear no more - Dakine is here!
 And what is super convenient, since these are super warm, you do not have to wear backup gloves in case it gets too warm.
 Just remove the liner, and get back to riding those mesmerizing snow waves!